baletiandrada/BENTII/README.md

 ## Idea Description

 Our plugin determines the connection between python files basen on imported libraries.
-One connection suggests that 2 python files start from the same sub functionality and it gives us a overview of all of python files.
+One connection suggests that 2 python files start from the same sub functionality and it gives us an overview of all of python files.

 ## Plugin Description